blinklabs-io/docs/src/content/docs/guides/cardano-up/003-using-cardano-up.md

 ### Congratulations you have install your first Cardano package with cardano-up and have the docker image ready to use!

-Let's view the packages in our context, Output our environment variables and test by finding the current blockchain tip using cardano-cli and see available packages in case we want to install another package to use with the Cardano Node.
+Let's view the packages in our context, output our environment variables and test our Cardano node by finding the current blockchain tip using the cardano-cli.
+We will also see available packages for us to install in case we want to install another package to use with the Cardano Node.

 ## View Packages in Our Context